 Thank you to everyone that has applied for our 2023 scholarships.
 For those that were not eligible we encourage you to check back here in December 2023 for the 2024 applications.

 Over the past ten years we have awarded over $150,000 to young women from the Greater Rochester area!
 The application process includes an individual application summarizing their Greek, campus and community involvement, work experience, short auto-biography, two letters of recommendation and their transcript.
 Applications are typically open in December of each year.

 If you are interested in donating to our Scholarship Fund – https://donateRAP.givesmart.com

 Meet Our Scholars

-We are so excited to announce our 2022 scholarship recipients! and even happier that they were all able to attend our Annual Meeting and Spring Brunch on April 2, 2022.
+We were excited to meet our 2022 scholarship recipients and even happier that they were all able to attend our Annual Meeting and Spring Brunch on April 2, 2022.
 This group of women exemplify a true scholar with two of the women pursuing their masters degrees.
 We have an incredible group of women to celebrate this year!

 Samantha is a junior majoring in English Literature and Anthropology.
 She has served her chapter as Vice President of Social Standards, Director of Dialogues, DEI Committee member, and as an

 Honor Board member.
 Samantha is currently the Director of Programming for UR Segway – UR’s domestic violence advocacy group, and is a Blogger for UR Admissions office.
 She has traveled